cybertk/CKCountdownButton/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+### Use in Storyboard

+- Drag a UIButton from Object Library
+- Set the class of UIBUtton to `CKCountdownButton`.
+- Change the type of UIButton to `Custom`, or it will flash while counting down.

 ## Requirements

 ## Installation